neuromorphicsystems/aedat/README.md

 # Documentation

 Refer to the [source project](https://github.com/neuromorphicsystems/aedat) for some documentation, especially [src/lib.rs](https://github.com/neuromorphicsystems/aedat/blob/master/src/lib.rs).
 Future work will focus on adding proper Cargo docs to the Rust code.

+# Development to-do list
+- [ ] Add docs
+- [ ] Use buffered file readers, if they prove to be faster